Chalazion and hordeolum: All about sty and chalazion in the eye

 4. Light microscopic examination / slit lamp

 The diagnosis is then usually made and the cause of the eyelid problems identified.
+Only in exceptional cases is an additional laboratory examination necessary.

 If the sty does not go away on its own, you should never try to express it yourself.
+In the worst case, this will only intensify the problem.
+Hordeolum is usually treated by:

 • Warm compresses to open the sebaceous glands and promote drainage